Würzburg: Foreign population

-Religion
+Climate

 Economy

-Würzburg is mainly known as an administrative centre.
-Its largest employers are the Julius-Maximilians-University and the municipality.
-The largest private employers are Brose Fahrzeugteile followed by Koenig & Bauer, a maker of printing machines.
-Würzburg is also the capital of the German wine region Franconia which is famous for its mineral-rich dry white wines, especially from the Silvaner grape.
-Würzburger Hofbräu brewery also locally produces a well-known pilsner beer.

-Würzburg is home to the oldest pizzeria in Germany.
-Nick di Camillo opened his restaurant named Bier- und Speisewirtschaft Capri on 24 March 1952.
+Würzburg had the oldest pizzeria in Germany, Bier- und Speisewirtschaft Capri, opened by Nick di Camillo in 1952.
 Camillo received the honour of the Italian Order of Merit.

 In 2017, the GDP per inhabitant was €62,229, placing the district 13th out of 96 districts (rural and urban) in Bavaria (overall average: €46,698).

 Military

-Following World War II, Würzburg was host to the U.S. Army's 1st and 3rd Infantry Divisions as well as an army hospital and various other U.S. military units that maintained a presence in Germany.
-The last troops were withdrawn from Würzburg in 2008, thus concluding more than 60 years of U.S. presence there.
+Following World War II, Würzburg was occupied by the U.S. Army's 1st and 3rd infantry divisions.
+The last U.S. troops were withdrawn in 2008.

 Arts and culture

 Notable artists who lived in Würzburg include poet Walther von der Vogelweide (12th and 13th centuries), philosopher Albertus Magnus and painter Matthias Grünewald.
 Sculptor Tilman Riemenschneider (1460–1531) served as mayor and participated in the German Peasants' War.
+Richard Wagner became chorusmaster at the city’s theater in 1833 and finished his first opera, Die Feen (The Fairies), there that year.